 - We know that other kinds of vaccines generally are safe for use in pregnancy — in fact, many are recommended.
 The immunity that a pregnant person generates from vaccination can cross the placenta, and may help keep the baby safe after birth.

-What about vaccine side effects?
+What are the common vaccine side effects?

 - 1% to 3% of people after the first dose of mRNA vaccine